Karim-Bouanane/Custom-Bootloader-for-STM32-Black-Pill-using-USB-CDC/README.md

     |     ├── main.py                       # Python program for the GUI interface of the bootloader flasher
     |     └── serial_api.py                 # Python program offering an API to communicate with the bootloader
     |
-    └── README.md                           # README file
+    ├── img                                 # Folder that contains images for README file └── README.md                           # README file